 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is an MX record in DNS?
+What are MX records in DNS?

 Open an interactive chat with Bash

-What does the `dig` command do?
+How does the `dig` command work?

 Open an interactive chat with Bash